Melow04/ai-resume-builder/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see Resumint.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see Resuvmint.

 You can start editing the hero by modifying `app/page.tsx` and global styles in `app/globals.css`.